-Crying Alone on the Toilet Makes Me Feel Whole: Advice from So Sad Today
+Crying Alone On the Toilet Makes Me Feel Whole: Advice From So Sad Today

 Dear Not Telling,

 I think it’s usually better for the truth to be out there.
-Any time I’ve waited to tell someone how I felt about him, the fear was usually based on some underlying knowing that either the person didn’t like me in that way or didn’t like me as much as I liked him.
+Any time I’ve waited to tell someone how I felt about them, the fear was usually based on some underlying knowing that either they didn’t like me in that way or they didn’t like me as much as I liked them.
 It’s almost like I was keeping it to myself to preserve an illusion that something would happen.
-Living in illusion is a high sometimes, but eventually, the person either likes you or doesn’t.
+Living in illusion is a high sometimes, but eventually, they either like you or they don’t.
 So if you don’t want to delude yourself, it’s probably best to say something now.

 That being said, you may risk ruining the friendship (or putting it on hold for a while) because one or both of you might feel uncomfortable after you say something.
 But I think it’s hard to just have a real friendship with someone you secretly like romantically anyway—at least if the air has not been cleared.